 Syringoma vs milia: Syringomas are usually small benign tumor of the sweat glands.
 They are usually found surrounding the eyes and are yellow ish in color.
 Milia are keratin filled cysts of the skin and are white in color.
 They may be found all over the face and usually are seen in newborns.
 Both conditions are benign. ...Read more

-How can i prevent syringoma even though i have it how can i prevent more from coming.
+How can I prevent syringoma even though I have it how can I prevent more from coming.
 Does more and more of them come throughout a lifetime?

-No you can't prevent: them.
+No you can't prevent: Them.
 They are benign adenomas that can be treated with cautery, lasers or chemical peels but you have no control over their growth.
 And you can create more if you are predisposed to forming them ...Read more

 Multiple methods: This is a benign lesion and is often removed during the process of biopsy.
 If this is in a cosmetically sensitive area then a shave procedure may resolve the problem.
 However, using a hyfrecator (electrical destruction) may be a better cosmetic procedure.
 Discussing your options with a dermatologist would be the best next step after your biopsy results come back. ...Read more

 Rarely have to: Syringoma is a benign (noncancerous) skin tumor that is derived from eccrine cells related to sweat glands.
 The skin lesions usually appear during puberty or adult life, and consist of small bumps 1 to 3 mm in diameter that form under the surface of the skin.
 The most frequent site is the eyelids and around the eyes, Syringomas because of small size are rarely excised. ...Read more